TempleDAO/origami-public/docs/contents/ContractDesign.md

 lovDSR is a `Leveraged Vault` giving 10x exposure to DAI Savings Rate yield.
 In order to increase leverage, it needs USDC liquidity, provided by the ovUSDC `Liquidity Provider Vault`.

-For more details on these vaults, read the [lovStrategy Introduction](./lovStrategyIntro.md#origami-lovstrategy-background)
+For more details on these vaults, read the [lovToken Introduction](./lovTokenIntro.md#origami-lovToken-background)

 Both of these vaults implement the [IOrigamiInvestment.sol](../../apps/protocol/contracts/interfaces/investments/IOrigamiInvestment.sol) interface providing a consistent integration point for the dapp across all Origami vaults without custom subgraph/dapp logic.